Erik Saxon

-Erik Saxon (born 1941) is an American visual artist, painter, and printmaker based in New York, whose work is associated with contemporary geometric abstraction.
-During the late 1970s and 1980s, Saxon was a member of the Radical Painting Group, an artist collective founded in New York by Marcia Hafif and Olivier Mosset.
-In addition to his career as an artist, Saxon has also written on the theories of abstract art and has been a contributing author to Artforum.
+Erik Saxon (born 1941) is an American visual artist, painter, and printmaker based in New York, whose work is associated with contemporary abstraction.
+During the late 1970s and 1980s, Saxon was a member of the Radical Painting Group, an artist collective established by Marcia Hafif and Olivier Mosset in New York, which focused on exploring the essential qualities of painting.

+Saxon's art often references both the internal geometry of shapes and the external geometry of the picture plane, employing forms such as squares, circles, and crosses.
+His work is part of the permanent collections of museums in the U.S. and abroad, including the Museum of Modern Art in New York and the National Gallery of Art in Washington, D.C.
+In addition to his career as an artist, Saxon has also written on abstract art and has been a contributing author to Artforum.

 Life and career

 Born in San Francisco, Saxon received a B.A. and M.A. in studio art from the University of California, Berkeley.
 In 1968, he moved to New York where he experimented with various abstract and figurative styles.
-By 1973, Saxon had committed fully to non-objective visual vocabulary.
-Between 1974 and 1977, the artist produced the first series of geometrical grid paintings which would inform his later experiments in non-objective art.
+By 1973, Saxon had committed fully to non-representational art.
+Between 1974 and 1977, the artist produced the first series of geometrical grid paintings which would inform his later experiments in abstraction.